adlnet-archive/HPIT-python-client/README.md

 To create a new tutor, first go https://www.hpit-project.org and log in.
 Then click on "My Tutors" and add a new tutor.
 Give it a brief name and a description.
 Click Submit.
 The next page will generate for you two items you'll need to us to connect to the centralized HPIT router.
-An Entity ID and an API Key.
-We do not store API Keys on the server so if you lose it you'll need to generate a new one.
-Copy the Entity ID and API Key.
+Copy the Entity ID and API Key in a local, secure place.
+We do not store API Keys on the server, so if you lose it, you'll need to generate a new one.

 To create a new tutor you'll need to derive from the Tutor class.